teaminkling/refresh-21/content/privacy/index.md

 We will never share our users' information with or without their permission unless legally required.
 Even if legally required, we don't hold data we don't need to have to run our stuff.

-If you buy a game by us from a third party, they may have additional information from us, but we do not store anything we are not legally required to retain.

 ## Security